gagolews/stringx/devel/sphinx/rapi/sort.md

 ## Details

-What \'xtfrm\' stands for, the current author knows not, but would appreciate someone\'s enlightening him.
+What \'xtfrm\' stands for the current author does not know, but would appreciate someone\'s enlightening him.

 ## Value